These pages do not apply outside Great Britain.

 Even where the work is done wholly abroad, there will be exceptional cases where the connection with Great Britain is stronger than with the country of work, so that British employment law applies, for example:

 For employment legislation implementing EU law, the courts have been willing to extend the territorial scope of the British law to give an effective remedy to EU rights, even though under the basic test above the British law would not apply.
-It seems likely that the principle will also apply to the Equality Act, so far as it implements EU law (and especially where the EU law has direct effect).
+This is known as the Bleuse principle.
+It is likely that the principle will also apply to the Equality Act, so far as it implements EU law (and especially where the EU law has direct effect).

 Bleuse v MBT Transport (below), 2007, Employment Appeal Tribunal (EAT).